sungchang79/Compute-Image-Builder/en/component-guide.md

 ### Connect to MySQL

-After creating an instance, initially connect to MariaDB as follows.
+After creating an instance, initially connect to MySQL as follows.

 ``` sh
 shell> mysql -u root
 ```

-After changing the password, connect to MariaDB as follows.
+After changing the password, connect to MySQL as follows.

 ``` sh
 shell> mysql -u root -p